The History of Gold’s Gym

 The 1980s were a period of sustained growth for the club, both domestically and abroad.
 In 1985 the gym went international, opening up its first branch in Canada to the joy of Canadian lifters everywhere.
 Unsurprisingly, the growing expansion of the gym franchise meant that the Gold brand began to pop up everywhere in American popular culture.
 The iconic Drasin designed t-shirts was worn by Carl Weathers in an SNL skit and by numerous celebrity figures in other TV shows and films during this time.

 By the time the 1980s rolled into the 90s, Golds membership established itself as a status symbol, with some scholars arguing that it became the McDonalds of the fitness community.
-From Janet Jackson to Michael Jordan, the Golds brand was pictured with a plethora of celebrities.
+From Janet Jackson to Michael Jordan, we saw the Golds brand pictured with a plethora of celebrities.
 By 1993 the gym franchises had over one million members and Gold’s trainers were often presented as experts in the field appearing in local and regional magazines with the latest fitness tips.

 In 1996, chains were opened in Europe and Asia, including Moscow.
 Less than 5 years after the collapse of the Soviet Union, Gold’s Gym, an American institution had found it’s way into the heart of Russia.